♪ Album Reviews · Tenor & Soprano Saxophone

 Personnel

-John Coltrane, tenor & soprano saxophone · McCoy Tyner, piano · Jimmy Garrison / Reggie Workman, bass · Elvin Jones / Roy Haynes, drums
+John Coltrane, tenor saxophone · McCoy Tyner, piano · Jimmy Garrison, bass (most tracks) · Reggie Workman, bass (“It’s Easy to Remember”) · Elvin Jones, drums

 Impulse! producer Bob Thiele suggested a ballad album partly as a corrective to the controversy around Coltrane's more aggressive work.
 The result is one of the most purely beautiful records in the Coltrane catalog.
 Playing at slow tempos over standard material, Coltrane reveals a tenderness and lyricism that listeners who only knew the avant-garde recordings didn't realize was there.
 His tone on tenor here is as warm as it ever got.